NVIDIAGameWorks/Streamline/docs/ProgrammingGuideDLSS_G.md

 In-game UI for enabling/disabling DLSS-G is implemented | [RTX UI Guidelines](<RTX UI Developer Guidelines.pdf>) |
 Only full production non-watermarked libraries are packaged in the release build | N/A |
 No errors or unexpected warnings in Streamline and DLSS-G log files while running the feature | N/A |
+Ensure extent resolution or resource size, whichever is in use, for `Hudless` and `UI Color and Alpha` buffers exactly match that of backbuffer. | N/A |

 ### 1.0 REQUIREMENTS